opengauss-mirror/Plugin/contrib/datavec/README.md

 ### Portability

-By default, pgvector compiles with `-march=native` on some platforms for best performance.
+By default, datavec compiles with `-march=native` on some platforms for best performance.
 However, this can lead to `Illegal instruction` errors if trying to run the compiled extension on a different machine.

 To compile for portability, use: